vaamb/ouranos-core/README.md

 ``sudo apt update; sudo apt install python3 python3-pip python3-venv git rustc`` if required).

-To install Ouranos, copy the install.sh script from the script directory and run it in the directory in which you want to install Ouranos
+To install Ouranos, copy the install.sh script from the scripts directory and run it in the directory in which you want to install Ouranos